 Bike Camp General Information

 Requirements for participation: All campers must be able to start and stop unassisted and ride in a straight line to be eligible for Bike Camp.
 Camper bikes must pass a bike safety inspection prior to attending Bike Camp.
-Please see our FAQ page for more information on getting ready for camp.
+Please see our Getting Ready for Camp page for more information.

 Our Teaching/Learning Philosophy

 The Community Cycling Center’s mission is to broaden access to bicycling and all its benefits.
-That includes access to the outdoors, environmental stewardship, and enhanced livability.
+This includes access to the outdoors, environmental stewardship, and enhanced livability.
 We believe hands-on learning allows children to gain skills, knowledge and confidence, and the interpersonal skills of decision-making and problem-solving that prepare them to be healthy, active, and engaged citizens.
-Our instructor to camper ratio is 1:6 for most camps.
+Our instructor to camper ratio is 1:6 for all camps.
 We emphasize cooperative learning in a team environment.
-If your child has specific goals, please contact us in order to ensure that s/he is in the best camp.
+If your child has specific goals, please contact us in order to ensure that they are in the best camp.

-Day 1: We start the week with an introduction to the essentials of riding safely on the road.
+First day: We start the week with an introduction to the essentials of riding safely on the road.
 A short ride to a nearby park will give us a sense of the group’s abilities.
-Monday tends to be a light riding day, as the group learns new skills, sets expectations, and gets to know each other.
+The first day tends to be a light riding day, as the group sets expectations, learns new skills, and gets to know each other.

-Day 2 – 4: During the middle of the week, we will learn and practice safe riding techniques and rules of the road, play games in parks, check out fun destinations, and learn a little basic maintenance.
-Activities will vary based on the age group or theme of the camp.
+Midweek: During the middle of the week, we will continue to learn and practice safe riding techniques and rules of the road, play games in parks, check out fun destinations, and learn a little basic maintenance.
+Activities will vary based on the age group and the theme of the camp.

-Day 5: After a morning ride, all campers converge to enjoy afternoon treats and games.
+Last day: After a morning ride, all groups converge to enjoy afternoon treats and games.

 OMSI: Bike PDX and Overnight Camps